-Surface Protein Expression (SPEX/PLEX) System: Our scientists have harnessed the protein expression pathways of gram-positive bacteria and turned them into protein production factories.
-Using our proprietary SPEX or PLEX systems, we can produce foreign proteins at high levels in the laboratory for use in subunit vaccine formulations or other therapeutic applications.
-Furthermore, we can envision engineering these bacteria to colonize the mucosal surfaces of soldiers and/or civilians and secrete therapeutic molecules - e.g. anti-toxins that protect against aerosolized botulism toxin.
+Surface Protein Expression (SPEX) System: Our scientists have harnessed the protein expression pathways of gram-positive bacteria and turned them into protein production factories.
+Using our proprietary SPEX system, we can produce foreign proteins at high levels in the laboratory for use in subunit vaccine formulations.
+Furthermore, we can envision engineering these bacteria to colonize the mucosal surfaces of soldiers and/or civilians and secrete anti-toxins that protect against aerosolized botulism toxin.

-Antibiotics: To combat the problems associated with emerging antibiotic resistance, our scientists are developing drugs designed to address a new target - the bacterial adhesion organelles.
+Antibiotics: To combat the problems associated with emerging antibiotic resistance, our scientists are developing drugs designed to hit a new target the bacterial adhesion organelles.
 Specifically, by using novel enzymes required for the transport and/or assembly of the proteins and structures that bacteria require for adhesion or colonization, we are developing new classes of broad spectrum antibiotics.
 This may prove invaluable in providing prompt treatment to individuals encountering an unknown bacterial pathogen in the air or food supply.

-Market for Biological Defense Programs
+Market for Biological Defense Programs.

-The Department of Homeland Security (the "DHS") appropriation bill signed by President Bush on October 1, 2003 created a discretionary reserve of \$5.6 billion to fund Project Bioshield for a period of 10 years (www.aamc.org/advocacy/library/laborhhs/labor0022.htm). \$3.4 billion may be obligated during the first 5 years of the bill, and was included in the United States government's budgets for fiscal 2004 and 2005 (www.whitehouse.gov/omb/budget/fy2006/tables.html).
-The remainder is reserved for the last 5 years of the bill.
-Project BioShield was introduced to encourage pharmaceutical and biotechnology companies to develop bioterrorism countermeasures.
-One of the major concerns in the field of biological warfare agents is Smallpox - although declared extinct in 1980 by the World Health Organization (WHO), there is a threat that a rogue nation or a terrorist group may have an illegal inventory of the virus that causes Smallpox.
-The only legal inventories of the virus are held under extremely tight security at the CDC in Atlanta, Georgia and at a laboratory in Russia.
+The U.S. government's proposed budget for the Department of Homeland Security (the "DHS") for the fiscal year beginning October 1, 2005 includes \$2.5 billion of federal spending on Project BioShield.
+In addition to contributing funds to the DHS, the Department of Defense will be looking for innovative approaches to the prevention and treatment of biological warfare agents.
+One of the major concerns is Smallpox -- although declared extinct in 1980 by the World Health Organization, there is a threat that a rogue nation or a terrorist group may have an illegal inventory of the virus that causes Smallpox.
+The only legal inventories of the virus are held under extremely tight security at the Centers for Disease Control and Prevention (the "Centers for Disease Control") in Atlanta, Georgia and at a laboratory in Russia.
 As a result of this threat, the U.S. government has announced its intent to make significant expenditures on finding a way to counteract the virus if turned loose by terrorists or on a battlefield.
 The Congressional Budget Office (the "CBO") reported that the DHS projects the acquisition of 60 million doses of new Smallpox vaccines over a three year period, commencing in 2005.
+At an estimated \$15 per dose, the cost would be approximately \$900 million.
 Further the CBO reports that the DHS will spend an additional \$1 billion to replace expired stocks in 2007-2013.
-The market opportunity for our biological warfare defense products has not been quantified as yet beyond the potential to obtain a share of the approximately \$9 billion the federal government is committing to support research in the coming year.

-The FDA amended its regulations, effective June 30, 2002, so that certain new drug and biological products used to reduce or prevent the toxicity of chemical, biological, radiological, or nuclear substances may be approved for use in humans based on evidence of effectiveness derived only from appropriate animal studies and any additional supporting data.
-We believe that this change could make it possible for us to have our products which have been proven effective in animal studies to be approved for sale within a relatively short time.
+The FDA has amended its regulations, effective June 30, 2002, so that certain new drug and biological products used to reduce or prevent the toxicity of chemical, biological, radiological, or nuclear substances may be approved for use in humans based on evidence of effectiveness derived only from appropriate animal studies and any additional supporting data.
+We believe that this change could make it possible for us to have potential products in animal models approved for sale within a relatively short time frame if our programs are successful.
+Our Chief Scientific Officer, Dennis Hruby, has over 20 years experience working on Smallpox-related research and has been leading a SIGA/Oregon State University consortium working on an antiviral drug development project for the past two years.